There’s misinformation about using WhatsApp in China, and I’m here to tell you the truth.

 Straight up, can you use WhatsApp in China?

 Yes, really.
-But the app’s features are severely limited.
+But the app’s features are extremely limited.

 It’s no secret that countless foreign websites and apps are banned in China.

-Yes, you can.
+But as a tourist in China, you can use WhatsApp.
 And you don’t need a virtual private network (VPN).

 The thing is, you can only use it to send text messages.